lavollmer/blogr-landingpage-lauradev/README.md

 # Blogr Landing Page Website Laura Dev

-This project involved working on a solo project Blogr landing page with Typescript.
+This project involved working on a solo project Blogr landing page with Typescript and TailwindCSS.

 ## Table of contents